influxdata/influxdb/influx_api_v2.md

 Within a retention policy data will still be split out into shards.
 Shards will store a contiguous block of time.
 The size of the block of time they represent will be determined automatically by Influx based on the duration of the retention policy.
 We could always give the user the ability to override this, but I think having it be automatic is better.

 Split has also been removed to make things simpler for the user.
-It'll be determined automatically based on the size of the cluster when each new period of time gets shards created.
+It'll be determined automatically based on the size of the cluster when each new period of time has shards created.

 Databases will have a default retention policy that all writes go into.
 A database definition: